ForEvolve/forevolve.github.io/_posts/en/2017-10-02-design-patterns-web-api-service-and-repository-part-11.md

 > It quickly became a 5-8 article series.
 > However, the 8th part was becoming so long that I split it into 3 pieces, adding a little to each piece.
 > Which, after countless hours, led to this 11 article series.
+>
+> Thanks for reading and I hope you enjoyed it!

 ---